bakpakin/Fennel/tutorial.md

 ## OK, so how do you do things?

-Variables are set with `set`, and functions are created with `fn`, using square brackets for argument lists:
+Variables are set with `set`.
+If a local variable has already been introduced, this will change its value, but if not it will set the global value.
+Functions are created with `fn`, using square brackets for argument lists:

 ```lisp
 (set add (fn [x y] (+ x y)))